 Secretary, M. S. in Clinical Mental Health Counseling

 Conita began her work with the Graduate Counseling Program in June 2000.
 She works closely with Dr. Mike Cravens, program director, and the graduate faculty.
 She will be your contact person and will be happy to assist you.

 Dr. Ryan Fraser

 Dr. Fraser joined the faculty in 2006.
 He had previously worked in full-time ministry for 18 years.
 Dr. Fraser's doctorate is in Pastoral Theology and Pastoral Counseling from Texas Christian University.
 Dr. Fraser holds “Family Matters Series” and “Marriage Enrichment Seminars” and has experience as a pastoral counselor in both the congregational and clinical contexts.
 Dr. Fraser has several areas of interest including marriage and family, adoption-related issues, depression, anger, grief, and addictions.
 He is a Certified Pastoral Counselor in the American Association of Pastoral Counselors (AAPC).
 Dr. Fraser is the Graduate Counseling advisor and will assist you with your course of study.

 Dr. Chapman has taught as an adjunct instructor in the Graduate Studies in Counseling Program at FHU since 1999.
 He has graduated from FHU three times with undergraduate degrees in both Bible and Teaching Biology.
 He was in the first counselor graduate class at FHU in August 1995.
-He holds a doctor's degree in Counseling Psychology from the University of Sarasota.
-He is currently working towards a Master of Arts degree in Healthcare Administration.
+He holds a doctor's degree in Counseling Psychology from the University of Sarasota, and a Master of Arts degree in Healthcare Administration.
 He is a Licensed Professional Counselor in the State of Mississippi and works as the Program Administrator for North Mississippi Primary Health Care, Inc. He is a part-time private practice counselor and a preacher for the Union Church of Christ.